peterdemin/peterdemin.github.io/source/17_notes/22-a_senior_engineer_s_guide_to_the_system_design_interview_part_4_.md

 ## Conclusion

-Exercises helped with understanding the steps of the framework better.
+Exercises helped me understand the steps of the framework better.
 Following the process demonstrates a systematic approach to design.
-Guide references to differences between junior, senior, and staff engineers, but doesn't provide a good framework for what you should be looking out for to demonstrate your seniority.
+The guide references the differences between junior, senior, and staff engineers but doesn't provide a good framework for what you should be looking out for to demonstrate your seniority.